Lilla Jönssonligan och cornflakeskuppen

 Lilla Jönssonligan och cornflakeskuppen (The Little Jönsson Gang and the cornflakes heist) is a Swedish film, the first out of four films in the Lilla Jönssonligan film series.
 It was released on 29 November 1996 in Sweden and was directed by Christjan Wegner.

 The film has been shown several times on the Swedish television channels SVT1, TV3 and TV4.
 It was released in Germany on 7 September 2000, as Die Jönnson Bande & der Cornflakes-Raub.

 Synopsis

 Charles-Ingvar "Sickan" Jönsson is a new student in Dynamit-Harry's and Ragnars's school.
 He instantly gets bullied by Junior and Biffen for his nerdy looks.
-The year is 1953 and 'filmisar', small collectible cards with portraits of film stars and celebrities, found in cornflakes' boxes, are popular at the school.
-Sickan's first heist will be to get as many 'filmisar' as he can by sneaking in to the cornflakes factory with his newly made friends Harry and Ragnar.
+The year is 1953 and 'filmisar', small collectible cards with portraits of film stars and celebrities, found in Kellogg's Corn Flakes' boxes, are popular at the school.
+Sickan's first heist will be to get as many 'filmisar' as he can by sneaking in to the corn flakes factory with his newly made friends Harry and Ragnar.